SCA migration guide for plugins and developer libraries

 Do I need to support SCA for my users?

-Businesses in the European Economic AreaThe European Economic Area is a regional single market with free movement of labor, goods, and capital.
-It encompasses the European Union member states and three additional states that are part of the European Free Trade Association.
-(EEA) accepting online payments from customers in the EEA will require a different user experience, namely 3D Secure3D Secure provides an additional layer of authentication for credit card transactions that protects merchants from liability for fraudulent card payments.
-During a transaction that incorporates the 3D Secure authorization process, the customer is prompted to supply a separate password or code to validate their purchase..
-Transactions that don’t follow the new authentication guidelines may be declined by a customer’s bank, starting on September 14th, 2019.
+Businesses in the European Economic Area (EEA) accepting online payments from customers in the EEA require a different user experience, namely 3D Secure .
+Transactions that don’t follow the new authentication guidelines may be declined by a customer’s bank, as of September 14th, 2019.
 This additional layer of authentication requires migrating to SCA-ready solutions like the new version of Checkout or the Payment Intents API, described in Step 2.

-- Choose Checkout when possible.
+- Choose Stripe Checkout when possible.
 Stripe’s new version of Checkout is a fully hosted payment page that can be branded by businesses, supports recurring subscriptions, and is the easiest way to provide SCA support to your users.

 If none of these options work for your integration, please let us know.